Kyriosity/convert-smth/README.md

 euroBottle.to(Meter) // this won't compile
 ```
 ### Presentation
-Includes formatting, labeling, parsing, ng-pipe and is worth of [separate paper](readme+/doc_uval-presentation.md)
+Includes formatting, labeling, parsing, ng-pipe and is worth of a [separate report](readme+/doc_uval-presentation.md).

 ### Math operations
 UValue exposes its `value` property that you can set/modify in the usual fashion:&nbsp;&nbsp;<sup>**_u**</sup>